rastaman/docker-racktables-with-api/README.md

 # docker-racktables-with-api

-From the planet docker-racktables image add the racktable-api of xing
+Inspired from the planet docker-racktables image, add the racktable-api of xing.

+## Build

+    docker build -t myname/docker-racktables-with-api .